sappo/dotfiles/README.md

-# profiles
+# dotfiles
-Collection of my program profiles for linux
+Collection of my dotfiles for linux

 ## .vimrc

 This is my vimrc it is completely self managed and automatically installs the plugin manager NeoBundle and all plugins.
 Only prerequisite is that you have `git` installed on your system.
 If you like to use autocompletion make sure you're vim has python and lua enabled.
 For Ubuntu install `vim-nox` if you're running on a headless server and `vim-gnome` on a desktop to enable clipboard support.

-If you like later on to update the vim plugins enter `:NeoBundleUpdate`.
+To update the plugins enter `:NeoBundleUpdate`.

 ### Keybindings